Skip advert

 Advertisement - Article continues below

-The Polestar 2’s rapid charging capabilities never set the EV world alight, but base models will reach 135kW, meaning a 10 to 80 per cent top-up takes just 34 minutes.
+The Polestar 2’s rapid charging capabilities aren’t the quickest compared with the Hyundai Ioniq 6, but base models will reach 135kW, meaning a 10 to 80 per cent top-up takes just 34 minutes.
 Meanwhile the rest of the range maxes out at 205kW, with the same charging session taking just 28 minutes if you find a suitably fast ultra-rapid charger.

-The Polestar 2 does cost more to buy than the Tesla Model 3, but the Swede’s starting price is lower than that of the Hyundai Ioniq 6 and BMW i4 at least.
-Plus, it’s exempt from the London Congestion Charge and road tax (VED) until 2025, and will appeal to company car drivers thanks to its incredibly low Benefit-in-Kind (BiK) tax rating.
+The Polestar 2 costs more than the Tesla Model 3, but the Polestar 2’s starting price is lower than that of the BMW i4 and Ioniq 6, at least.
+Plus, it’s exempt from the London Congestion Charge and road tax (VED) until 2025 and will appeal to company car drivers thanks to its incredibly low Benefit-in-Kind (BiK) tax rating.

 Insurance groups

 Insurance ratings for the Polestar 2 vary depending on the battery and motor combo you opt for.
-The entry-level, Standard Range Single Motor sits in insurance group 40, while the Long Range Single Motor falls into group 41.
-Adding the optional Plus Pack, with its glass roof and upgraded stereo, doesn’t affect either rating.
-The more powerful Polestar 2 Long Range Dual Motor lands in group 44, and the same goes for models equipped with the Performance Pack which adds even more power.
+The entry-level Standard Range Single Motor is in insurance group 40, while the Long Range Single Motor falls into group 41.
+The more powerful Polestar 2 Long Range Dual Motor lands in group 44, and the same goes for models equipped with the Performance Pack, which adds even more power.

-The Polestar 2 won’t be the cheapest car to insure then; in fact, the pricier BMW i4 will be cheaper to cover because it attracts lower insurance ratings.
-But the Tesla Model 3 will incur higher premiums than both its rivals as it occupies groups 48-50.
+The Polestar 2 won’t be the cheapest car to insure.
+In fact, the pricier BMW i4 will be less costly to cover because it attracts lower insurance ratings.
+The Tesla Model 3 will incur higher premiums because it occupies groups 48-50.
 The Tesla was judged by industry testers, Thatcham Research, to only offer ‘basic’ levels of protection for vehicle security, and so incurs higher insurance costs.

 You can get personalised car insurance quotes fast with our comparison tool powered by Quotezone...